 That’s all you really need to know.

-Kale + Brussels Sprout Chopped Salad
+Brussels Sprout Kale Chopped Salad

 Ingredients

-- 8 ounces brussels sprouts, sliced in food processor fitted with slicing disc
+- 10 ounces brussels sprouts, thinly sliced

-- 1 bunch kale, chopped small
+- 1 bunch kale, washed, spun dry and finely chopped

 - 1 small lemon, juiced

-- kosher salt and fresh ground black pepper, to taste
+- fresh ground black pepper

 - honey poppy seed dressing